citusdata/pg_cron/README.md

 ## What is pg_cron?

 pg_cron is a simple cron-based job scheduler for PostgreSQL (10 or higher) that runs inside the database as an extension.
-It uses the same syntax as regular cron, but it allows you to schedule PostgreSQL commands directly from the database:
+It uses the same syntax as regular cron, but it allows you to schedule PostgreSQL commands directly from the database.
+You can also use '[1-59] seconds' to schedule a job based on an interval.

 ```sql
 -- Delete old data on Saturday at 3:30am (GMT)